Corpus

 Metadata

-The SWISSUbase repository organizes data as studies, which contain one or more datasets, which in turn contain one or more files.
+The SWISSUbase repository hosts studies, which contain one or more datasets, which in turn contain one or more files.
 It offers forms to fill in metadata at all three levels.
-To describe datasets and files, the LaRS section of SWISSUbase offers metadata fields and controlled vocabularies that are specifically designed for linguistic data.
+To describe datasets and files, the LaRS section of SWISSUbase offers fields and controlled vocabulary that are specifically designed for linguistic data.
 At dataset level, these fields regard for example the type of resource and general characteristics of the set of involved participants.
 At file level, it is possible to describe the languages documented; properties of texts and annotations; technical features, length, and content of audio, video, text and image files; and, finally, the tools used to process data (e.g. a transcript editor or annotation software).

 Lab blog posts: